explodecomputer/epiPower/README.md

 Instructions
 ------------

 We're in the process of deploying this to a server so that it can be used as a regular app on the web.
 In the meantime, please run it from your local machine.
-You will need `R`, download it from [here][1].
-You will also need the `shiny` package, in the `R` console run the following command:
+You will need R, download it from [here][1].
+You will also need the [shiny][0] package, in the `R` console run the following command:

     install.packages("shiny")
     library(shiny)